wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

     ]
 ```

-*Example.* Caller-to-Dealer `CALL` with mqtt payload.
-Specifying `"ppt_serializer": "mqtt"` means, that
+*Example.* Caller-to-Dealer `CALL` with MQTT payload.
+Specifying `"ppt_serializer": "mqtt"` means that
-original mqtt message payload is passed as WAMP payload message without any transcoding, as is.
+the original MQTT message payload is passed as WAMP payload message as is, without any transcoding, as is.

 {align="left"}
 ```json